flashoverm/Guardian/README.md

 - Kleidungsordnung: Uniform (Standard), Tagesdienst, Schutzanzug, Zivil, Sonstiges

-- Wachbericht muss durch Wachbeauftragten freigegben werden, dann PDF mit Berichtszimmer an Geschäftszimmer und Wachbeauftragte -> Angehängt an Bericht: Adresse von Theater|Rathaus|... (aus Tabelle)
+- Angehängt an Bericht: Adresse von Theater|Rathaus|... (aus Tabelle)

 Low prio:

 - Event Report Export in Invoice-Style for Administration

-- Wachhabenden-Link der Bericht mit bekannten Felder ausfüllt (Personal fehlt noch)

 - Event import function from excel

-- Edit-function for units in event report

-- Send HTML mails with infos about events or subscriber etc.

 - Verify-Link for new user - Delete account if not verified